how Drug Rehabilitation Services prepared me for my life after rehab (Recovery Routine)

 IF AT RISK OF USING WHAT CAN WE DO?

-I contacted people daily and if I wasn’t at a meeting talking to other addicts I was on the phone to my sponsor.
+I contacted people daily and if I wasn’t at a meeting talking to other addicts I was on the phone with my sponsor.

 When I was triggered I picked up the phone instead of picking up a drug.